No. 15 Auburn overcomes 5 turnovers to beat Mercer 24-10 (Sep 16, 2017) | FOX Sports

 The Bears (1-2) fell behind 17-3 on Pettway’s second TD, a 9-yard run midway through the third quarter.
 But the private school from Macon, Georgia made things interesting with its only drive of any significance in the game.
 Mercer pushed 83 yards in 12 plays, capped by Kaelan Riley’s 7-yard scoring pass to Marquise Irvin with just less than 14 minutes to go.

 Even when the Tigers managed to keep possession of the ball, they couldn’t help but shoot themselves in the foot.
 After Riley’s TD pass, Auburn drove downfield for what should have been a decisive score.
-But two holding penalties and an unsportsmanlike conduct kept the Tigers from reaching the end zone, and normally dependable kicker Daniel Carlson hooked a chip-shot attempt from 26 yards to keep Mercer within range of a massive upset.
+But a holding penalty and an unsportsmanlike conduct call kept the Tigers from reaching the end zone, and normally dependable kicker Daniel Carlson hooked a chip-shot attempt from 26 yards to leave Mercer within range of a massive upset.

 The Bears couldn’t take advantage of the opportunity.
 Auburn finally put the game away with Pettway’s third TD – a 4-yard run with 4:50 remaining.

-Note: This story has been corrected to show the first name of the Auburn QB is Jarrett.